 Fire protection systems for ro-ro spaces and weather decks

 The focus of WP10 is modern fire protection system for ro-ro spaces and weather decks.
-One of the tasks is to investigate how a supplementary water-based fire protection system can be designed and installed.
+One of the tasks is to investigate how a supplementary water-based fire protection system for closed ro‑ro spaces on vehicle carriers can be designed and installed.
 The second area of focus of WP10 is to research, analyse and test innovative fire protection solutions for open weather decks on ro-ro ships.
 The third task is to improve fire test procedures for alternative fixed-installed water-based fire protection systems for ro-ro spaces and special category spaces.

 The WP10 team have the following objectives on the agenda: